omar-m-z-dotcom/AI_for_my_2023_grad_project/README.md

   -We used dataset provided by
   DELL
 # Sample Dataset:
-  -We ziped the sample of the dataset provided by DELL in a zip file for convenience
+  -We ziped a sample of the dataset that was provided by DELL in multiple zip files for convenience this sample was used for training the AI